fu-volodya/DosForUkraine/README.md

 ## Installation

+If you are running an operating system (*nix) that can run shell scripts, you can simply run `./send_requests.sh`.
+If not, follow the instructions below.

 1. Install Docker following the instructions for your system [here](https://docs.docker.com/get-docker/).

 2. Install git following the instructions for your system [here](https://git-scm.com/downloads).